Rez99/data-engineering-portfolio/README.md

-# data-engineering-portfolio
+# Data Engineering Portfolio

-This portfolio documents my transition from 12 years in Data Science to Data Engineering.
+This portfolio documents my transition from Data Science to Data Engineering through a series of projects that build on one another.

-Rather than focusing on individual tools, the projects are organized around the evolution of modern data platforms:
+Rather than treating data engineering as a collection of disconnected tools, the projects follow the lifecycle of a modern data platform:

-1. **Lakehouse Fundamentals** — building an analytical platform from an operational database.
+1. **Build a Lakehouse** — transform operational data into an analytical platform.
-2. **Cloud & Orchestration** — productionizing pipelines in the cloud with scheduling, monitoring, and automation.
+2. **Productionize the Lakehouse** — deploy, orchestrate, monitor, and operate the platform in the cloud.
-3. **AI Data Infrastructure** — building retrieval systems that transform unstructured data into assets consumable by LLMs.
+3. **AI Data Infrastructure** — extend the platform to support real-time and AI-powered applications.

-The goal is not to demonstrate familiarity with a collection of technologies.
-The goal is to demonstrate the ability to reason about data systems, understand architectural tradeoffs, and choose appropriate tools for a given problem.
+The focus throughout is not on using as many technologies as possible.
+The focus is on understanding the architectural decisions, tradeoffs, and patterns that underpin modern data systems.

 ---

-## Project 1 — Lakehouse Fundamentals
+## Project 1: Build a Lakehouse

-Build a modern analytical platform starting from a normalized transactional database.
+Starting from a normalized transactional database, build a modern analytical platform using open table formats and analytics engineering principles.

 ```text
 Postgres (3NF)